The reference curve

 When you have that 130-180 year long reference curve, you need to extend it.
 In my area I was lucky enough to find very old trees (250-400 years old) left in a forest which was owned by a friend.
 (I.e. it was not too hard to get the permission from the landowner to take samples.)
 When taking samples from living trees we use an increment borer to take out cores.
 Increment borers are used by forestry people to measure the tree growth in a forest.
 And remember, two samples from a log is better than one.
 Ring width mean values give quality to your measurements!

 Old trees are not growing fast.
-Therefore it is difficult to measure the very narrow rings from the last 100 years.
+Therefore it is sometimes difficult to measure the very narrow rings from the last 100 years.
 But you don't have to!
 You already have a lot of measurements from your neighbours' young trees.
 So start measuring where the rings get wider.
 Just count the number of young rings so you know where to add the old ones to your reference curve.

 Another source is of course old houses which are being demolished or repaired.
 Local contacts are essential, otherwise the whole house has been burned up before you get there!
 And remember: Take samples from many logs (20-30) to really get enough reference data.
 (When in a hurry, this will make a lot of sometimes unhealthy mildewy firewood to take care of.)